johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 About 30-60 minutes later, we will be greeted by the `cbpp-welcome` script that will offer us to update the system and install some optional packages.
 We'll do that, but later, so just exit for now.
-Our first objective is to get the desktop environment up and running, then we'll do the system update and finally we'll fix a few issues and perform some other usability enhancements.
+Our first objective is to get the desktop environment up and running, then we'll do the system update, and finally we'll fix a few issues and perform some other usability enhancements.

-### Set zsh as default shell
+### Set zsh as the default shell

 My first thing to do on a new system is switch to **zsh**, so let's install that quickly with `sudo apt-get install zsh` and then set it as the default